joshicola/geometry_playground_java/README.md

 </center>

 Geometry Playground is a free ruler and compass Java application for multiple geometries.
-(You will need [Java 1.50](http://java.sun.com/javase/downloads/index_jdk5.jsp) or greater to run it.)
+(You will need [Java 1.50](https://www.oracle.com/java/technologies/javase-downloads.html) or greater to run it.)
 To download Geometry Playground, follow the link below.
-A file named Playground.jar will then appear in your download directory.
-You can run Geometry Playground by double-clicking this file.
+Locate the `Playground.jar` in the download directory.
+Double-clicking the Playground.jar file will run Geometry Playground if the file is both set to "executable" and associated with a Java Runtime Executable.

 <center><font size="+2">